Virtual robots.txt

 For more information on this modification, see How to crawl some subdomains but not others.

-Allow the OnCrawl bot to crawl faster than the speed set in the crawl delay
+Allow the Oncrawl bot to crawl faster than the speed set in the crawl delay

 Delete or comment out the crawl delay parameter: